 Honesty and integrity are the main pillars of trust — an essential component for building credibility.
 As businesses strive to keep customers and employees, their credibility is the driving force that influences them to stay.

-Demonstrating integrity at work
+5 ways to foster integrity at work

 1. Respect others’ opinions